 Pros and Cons of Lipofilling

-Fat transfer has several advantages including using your own tissue, no need for a breast implant and the longer incision required for implant insertion, and improving the contour of the area where the fat is harvested.
+Fat transfer has several advantages including using your own tissue, no need for a breast implant or the longer incision required for implant insertion, and improving the contour of the area where the fat is harvested.
 However, a significant amount of transferred fat will eventually resorb, so often multiple grafting sessions may be required to gain the desired result.
 There can be complications like infection, bleeding, asymmetry, contour irregularities or other problems, either on the breasts or the site where the fat was harvested.
 Transferred fat can form cysts and calcifications in the breast, which may affect mammogram results.
+When fat is transferred to a breast to improve the appearance after breast cancer, there is a potential risk of stimulating a recurrence of breast cancer (studies are ongoing).
 During a consultation, Dr. Andrade will discuss the potential risks and benefits of surgery in more detail.

 Operations performed at the facility are done on an out-patient basis with in home nursing care as needed.
 Patients requiring more complex surgeries stay overnight at the hospital.